 I was inspired to create this recipe from Naomi’s Halloween Double Chocolate Monster Cookies.
 Aren’t they so adorable?

 I began by using pretty much the same recipe as my Double Chocolate Pecan Cookie for the cookie base.
-But what to do for those colorful candies?
+But I wanted to add colorful candies to my cookies.
+However, as we all know, M&Ms are oftentimes added to cookies, but they’re not vegan.

 Skittles are what I like to refer to as “accidentally” vegan.
 They’re colorful, fruity, and pair well with chocolate.
 Perfect!